July 15, 2019

-Helen, 28, from Sheffield, lost her dad to brain cancer at the age of 10.
+Helen, 29, from Sheffield, lost her dad to brain cancer at the age of 10.
 Both her and her mum received counselling at Cavendish Cancer Care.
-Now, 18 years later, Helen works as a Fundraising Officer for the charity.

 “It came out of the blue.
 My dad went out in the car one day to pick up my brother from football, and crashed.
 He went to the hospital, and it turned out he had a brain tumour.
 Within four months, he was dead.
 It came as such as shock because he was so fit and healthy – he used to run marathons and enter karate championships.